Israel-Tanjiro/Sapphire_G4CMP/README.md

 * The Caustic.mac file to generate 40e+6 phonos with isotropic initial random momentum.
 * The Caustic_plot.root program to plot the caustic pattern for Transverse Slow Phonons, Transverse Fast Phonons, or both together.
 # Substrate Dimension to Match the Experimental Phonon Caustics
-The phonon caustics depends on the angular dimension and the size of the subtrate in exeprimental.
-In order to match the experimental angles with the simualtion we need to initialize the initial phonon at difference distance from the top part of the bolometers.
+The phonon caustics depends on the angular dimension and the size of the subtrate in exeprimental. <br> In order to match the experimental angles with the simualtion we need to initialize the initial phonon at difference distance <br> from the top part of the bolometers.
 The angle is differents for each material.
-You need to use the following dimensions and the initial position of the phonons to reproduce the experimental phonon caustisc.
+You need to use the following dimensions and the initial position of the phonons to reproduce the experimental phonon caustisc.<br>
-*Sapphire 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 -0.06 cm ```
+* Sapphire 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 -0.06 cm ```
-*GaAs 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 0.08 cm ```  &theta; = 59.04
+* GaAs 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 0.08 cm ```  &theta; = 59.04
-*LiF 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 -0.06 cm ```
+* LiF 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 -0.06 cm ```
-*CaF2 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 -0.06 cm ```
+* CaF2 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 -0.06 cm ```
-*CaWO<sub>4 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 -0.06 cm ```
+* CaWO<sub>4 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 -0.06 cm ```

 # Miller Orientations
 The phonon caustic depends on the orientation of the crystal with the sensor.
 You can obtain different phonon caustics images by changing the crystal orientation. <br>